crs4/notredam/src/dam/README.txt

 ===============================================================================

 1.
-IE compliant (tested with versions greater than IE7), although there is the IE limitation to upload one file at a time.
+Added file wsgi.py to make easy apache server set up

 2.
-Optimization and bug fixing in vocabulary and real-world objects
+More supported file formats for uploading (.mov, .mod, .mxf)

 3.
-Added file wsgi.py to make easy apache server set up

-4.
-More supported file format for uploading (.mov, .mod, .mts, .mxf)
+Added DateLikeString attribute to real-world objects, which is a specific field required for storing BC dates (negative dates are not supported by most of Databases)

 ===============================================================================
 BUG FIXING